Table of Contents

 You push a commit.
 You open a PR.
 And then you wait.

 The CI pipeline kicks off: build, lint, unit tests, maybe an integration suite if someone wired it up.
 Fifteen minutes pass.
 Twenty.
 You context-switch to something else.
 Forty-five minutes later, a red X appears next to your PR.
-You click through three layers of logs to find out a Selenium test timed out because the staging database wasn't seeded properly.
+You click through three layers of logs to find out a Selenium test timed out because the staging database was not seeded properly.

 CI pipelines are build tools, not test orchestrators